TheShovel/MotionSprite/docs.md

        <li>Applying effects</li>
   </ul>
 </ul>
-Remember that you will need basic knowledge of Pen+, PenguinMod/TurboWarp and writinng a pen based renderer.
+Remember that you will need basic knowledge of Pen+, PenguinMod and writinng a pen based renderer.

 ## -Editor-